itsdmitrii/itsdmitrii/README.md

 <h1>Hi, I'm Dmitrii!</h1>
 <br>
 I’m a Data Analyst based in San Diego, California.
 Skilled in SQL, Python, Excel and BI Tools for Data Visualization such as Tableau and Power BI.
-Take a look at my recent work https://ddmitrii.com/.
+Take a look at my recent work.
 <h2>👨‍💻 My Latest Proects: </h2>

 - <b>SQL</b>